 Depending on how pure the cocaine is, as well as how much of the drug is being used, the effects of cocaine abuse will vary.
 Some examples of the negative effects that cocaine can have on a person include:

 - Elevated heart rate

 For some users, cocaine abuse can cause extremely severe health problems, such as:

 Some examples of other disorders that co-exist with cocaine abuse include:

 - Depressive disorders

 - Anxiety disorders

 - Antisocial personality disorder

-Cocaine use can be fatal due to the fact that it can cause respiratory failure, strokes, heart attacks, and/or bleeding in the brain.
-While these things are typically the result of an overdose, death has been known to happen to people upon their first use.
+Because cocaine use can cause respiratory failure, stroke, heart attack, and/or bleeding in the brain, it can be fatal.
+While these are typically the result of an overdose, death has been known to occur upon first use.